 TV4Education is unaffected by COVID-19.
 Their learning advisors are ready and available to assist teachers in transitioning their classrooms to online.
 If you and your school require any assistance developing plans and online teaching models, contact FSI and speak with one of their team members via telephone: 03 9079 1000 ext.
 1, email: support@

 Screenrights-owned resource centre EnhanceTV is lifting view limitations on its free teacher plan until the end of Term 2, 2020.
-You can sign up here.
+You can read their guide to transitioning to distance learning, and sign up here.

 ETV is offering non-subscribing NZ schools and tertiary institutions free access to the complete catalogue of resources during this difficult time for teachers and educational professionals.
 The access will be provided for a minimum of three months, and includes free Professional Development that will be provided by video conference.
 For more information, or to take advantage of this support for your on-line teaching, please contact Martin Drew on 0800438388, or email@example.com.